osg-htc/technology/docs/policy/container-release.md

 ### Deprecated ###

 Images based off of OSG 3.5 originally did not have the release series prefix.
-The following tags will no longer be supported after the retirement of OSG 3.5 at the end of February 2022:
+The following tags will no longer be supported after the retirement of OSG 3.5 on May 1, 2022:

 ```
 release-<TIME>